In the Spotlight: Western Oregon University

 We are experimenting over the summer with how to further blend virtual and on-demand fitness content with our returning live programs.
 What is the best way to integrate and balance our offering, how do we create comprehensive programs for our students?
 Our faculty members are using the system too, and we’re looking at how to bring on-demand content to our campus at the right price for the fall term.
 Next up after that our goal is really to be able to stream the content to dorm rooms and students’ phones, so like other fitness club members they can take their FitnessOnDemand classes and workouts with them wherever they go.
 We’re working on all of that with our customer service team at FitnessOnDemand, who’ve also been a real partner in the successful implementation and evolution of our digital content and class offerings since day one.

-Contact our team if you are interested in hearing more about how to bring FitnessOnDemand content to your educational or workplace campus.
+Attend our upcoming webinar if you are interested in hearing more about how to bring FitnessOnDemand content to your educational or workplace campus.